EverestSoftwareLLC/Analog-clock/README.md

 numberMargin    The position of numbers from the center of the dial.

 fontOffset      The vertical offset of the numbers.
-When the second hand is on 15 and the secondhand in in the middle of the 3,
+When the seconds is 15 and the second hand is in the middle of the 3,
-                The offset is correct.
+                the offset is correct.
 Adjust for different font families and font size.

 fontColor       The color of the font.